 Selections Over Time – When a particular page tends to be chosen by searchers over other pages in a set of search results for a query, that page might be bumped in rankings for that query.

 Hot Topics – Some search terms may increasingly appear in queries over a while, which can indicate that a topic is hot and has gained in popularity.
-Pages which are associated with those queries may be boosted in search rankings over pages that aren’t.
+Pages that are associated with those queries may be boosted in search rankings over pages that aren’t.

 Related Hot Topics – When “similar” queries become hot and increase in the number of search results for those queries happens, pages associated with a query that might be similar to that query might be boosted in search results.

 Constant Queries with Consistently Changing Results – Some queries remain constant in the number of searches for them, but the results for those queries tend to change over time, such as a query for “world series champion.”
 How the results for these queries change may be monitored and used to rank pages accordingly.

 Freshness of Documents – How stale or fresh a document is might be can be based upon factors such as a document’s creation date, growth of anchor text, levels of traffic, changes to content, growth or decrease in links to and from the pages, and other factors.
 For some queries, recent documents may be considered very important.
 For example, if a search is for a Frequently Asked Questions (FAQ) page, the most recent version might be much more desirable than an older one.